Justin26l/VeryExpress/README.md

 an generator that generate [Express](https://github.com/expressjs/express) rest-api app based on [jsonSchema](https://github.com/json-schema-org) and [openApi](https://github.com/OAI)

 ## Idea
-doing same things once is good,
+bored on writing crud source code ?
-twice is okay, third times is wasting life.
+then this tool is made for it,

-all you need is define the `JsonSchema` and `openApi` spec
+all you need is define the `JsonSchema`

 # Quick Start
 1. create JsonSchmea, can refer to output/jsonSchema put it as cli config file